You must try my Hungarian Chicken Paprikash with Dumplings! I’m half Hungarian and worked to get the recipe just right!

 (Recipe Source: Cooking with Mamma C. Originally published on October 2, 2014 and updated now with new photos, nutrition info. and additional narrative.
 See one of the original photos below!)

-- 3 small or 2 medium onions (yellow or white, peeled & thinly sliced)
+- 3 small or 2 medium yellow onions (peeled & thinly sliced)

 - 8 chicken thighs (skinned)

 - 7 chicken drumsticks (skinned)